microsoft/OnDemandMLflowTrainAndServe/README.md

         EXPERIMENT_ID: <MLFLOW_EXPERIMENT_ID>**
 ```

-Each model has a notebook in the Databricks.
+Each model has a notebook in Databricks.
 The paths of these notebooks must be set under the **training** section in the `values.yaml` file.
-When adding, removing or editing the notebook path in the Databricks, you need to make the corresponding change in the **DATABRICKS_TYPE_MAPPING** json:
+When adding, removing or editing the notebook path in Databricks, you need to make the corresponding change in the **DATABRICKS_TYPE_MAPPING** json:

 ```yaml
 DATABRICKS_TYPE_MAPPING: '{"wine": "/shared/wine_notebook", "diabetes": "/shared/diabetes_notebook", "new_model": "/shared/new_model_notebook"}'